 - Faculty and staff should limit access to personal sites during work hours to interactions with students.

 - When posting photos, ensure people in the photos meet the dress code for the activity involved.
-Do not post photos of children or students under 18 without prior parental approval in writing.
+Do not post photos of children or students under 18 without prior parental approval.

 - If a question arises you cannot answer, do not try to answer it.
 Find the appropriate person who can answer.